mattlord/Docker-InnoDB-Cluster/README.md

 # Introduction

+MySQL InnoDB Cluster delivers an integrated, native, HA solution for your databases.
+MySQL InnoDB Cluster consists of:
+⋅⋅* MySQL Servers with Group Replication to replicate data to all members of the cluster while providing fault tolerance, automated failover, and elasticity.
+⋅⋅* MySQL Router to ensure client requests are load balanced and routed to the correct servers in case of any database failures.
+⋅⋅* MySQL Shell to create and administer InnoDB Clusters using the built-in AdminAPI.

+For more information, see the [official product page](https://www.mysql.com/products/enterprise/high_availability.html) and the [official user guide](https://dev.mysql.com/doc/refman/5.7/en/mysql-innodb-cluster-userguide.html).

 ## Usage

 You can either use the example shell scripts to create a cluster, or you can do it manually.